πŸ‹ Main Street M&A education platform

 πŸ“Š Generation X now owns the majority of U.S. privately-held businesses.
 49% plan to exit within five years — without a transition plan or advisory team.
 That is the market this book was written for.

-The 5 Lemons brings together an 18-chapter practitioner book, a 10-module companion workbook, a 50-question certification test, and a plug-and-play 10-week course curriculum — all built around one clear framework for evaluating, structuring, and closing Main Street acquisitions.
+The 5 Lemons brings together a 19-chapter practitioner book with five reader-specific capstones in Part VI, a 10-module companion workbook, two interactive Excel worksheets, a 50-question certification test, and a plug-and-play 10-week course curriculum — all built around one clear framework for evaluating, structuring, and closing Main Street acquisitions.

 πŸ‹ Core framework